GoodBoyNeon/sprofile/README.md

 ```
 sprofile
 ```
-> If you installed Sprofile using cargo, run the executable instead:
+> If you installed Sprofile using cargo and running `sprofile` doesn't work, run the executable instead:
 >
 >    ```
 >    ~/.cargo/bin/sprofile